ngnamuit/working_excel_python/README.md

 - I can write and work nearly normal excel (MS).
 - Odoo framework's used to make for reporting module for many version until now.

+### 2. xlrd
+- This package for reading data and formatting information from Excel files (xlsx, xls).

-### 2. openpyxl
+### 3. openpyxl
 - It write and make data to excel file similar to `xlsxwriter`.
 - It write to existing excel file, `xlsxwriter` can't do it.
 - It read excel file similar to `xlrd`.

 **Finally**:
+- `openpyxl` includes read/write features of 2 package (`xlsxwriter` + `xlrd`)  and I think using one package to work help us easier to handel.
 - I'll choose `openpyxl` package to write/read excel file.
-- It includes 2 read/write package  and I think using one package to work help us easier to handel.

 ## xlsxwriter